telerik/kendo-ui-core/docs/install/bower.md

 ## Install Kendo UI Professional Bower Package

-The Kendo UI Professional bower package is hosted as a username/password protected Git repository on `bower.telerik.com`.
+The Kendo UI Professional Bower package is hosted as a private Git repository on `bower.telerik.com`.
 To access it, you need an active Telerik account.

+Bower will prompt for your Telerik username and password during installation and update.

 ```sh
 bower install https://bower.telerik.com/bower-kendo-ui.git